Home » WAEC » WAEC Registration 2023 – What You Need to Know

-The procedure is not that big as it can be done by just visiting their website or application portal.
-The closing date for WAEC 2023 registration is March 20th, 2023.
+The procedure is not as big as it can be done by visiting their website or application portal.
+The closing date for WAEC 2024 registration is January 31st, 2024.

 Before anything, you will be required to pay the registration fee for WAEC Examination.